Divorce: Gender and divorce

 According to a study published in the American Law and Economics Review, women have filed slightly more than two-thirds of divorce cases in the United States.
 This trend is mirrored in the UK where a recent study into web search behavior found that 70% of divorce inquiries were from women.
 These findings also correlate with the Office for National Statistics publication "Divorces in England and Wales 2012" which reported that divorce petitions from women outnumber those from men by 2 to 1.

 Regarding divorce settlements, according to the 2004 Grant Thornton survey in the UK, women obtained a better or considerably better settlement than men in 60% of cases.
 In 30% of cases the assets were split 50–50, and in only 10% of cases did men achieve better settlements (down from 24% the previous year).
 The report concluded that the percentage of shared residence orders would need to increase in order for more equitable financial divisions to become the norm.

 Some jurisdictions give unequal rights to men and women when filing for divorce.

 For couples following Conservative or Orthodox Jewish law (which by Israeli civil law includes all Jews in Israel), the husband must grant his wife a divorce through a document called a get.
 Granting the 'get' obligates him to pay the woman a significant sum of money (10,000-$20,000) as stated on the religious prenuptial contract, which can be in addition to whatever prior settlement he had reached as far as continuous child support and funds he had to pay by court order in the civil divorce.
 If the man refuses (agreeing on condition he will not have to pay the money is still called refusing), the woman can appeal to a court or the community to pressure the husband.
 A woman whose husband refuses to grant the get or a woman whose husband is missing without sufficient knowledge that he died, called an agunah, is still married, and therefore cannot remarry.
 Under Orthodox law, children of an extramarital affair involving a married Jewish woman are considered mamzerim and cannot marry non-mamzerim.

 Causes

 In the western world as a whole, two thirds of divorces are initiated by women.
-In the United States, 69% of divorces are initiated by women and this may be due to higher sensitivity to relationship difficulties.
+In the United States, 69% of divorces are initiated by women; the cause for this difference is not clear.
 66% of all divorces occur in couples without children.
 An annual study in the UK by management consultants Grant Thornton, estimates the main proximate causes of divorce based on surveys of matrimonial lawyers.
 The main causes in 2004 were: